 On June 12, 2014, a majority Liberal government was elected.

 On October 6, 2016, MPP Cheri DiNovo introduced Bill 40, a private members bill aimed at removing the breed-specific portions of Ontario’s Dog Owners’ Liability Act.
 Bill 40 passed first reading in the Ontario Legislature.
-On May 8, 2018, an election was called and Bill 40 will not proceed further.
+On May 8, 2018, an election was called and Bill 40 did not proceed further.

 On November 18, 2019, MPP Rick Nicholls introduced Bill 147, a private members bill removing the breed-specific portions of the Dog Owners’ Liability Act, and the Animals in Research Act.
 Bill 147 passed first reading.

 On November 21, 2019, after debate in the Legislature, Bill 147 passed second reading with a vote of 36-12.
 The bill will now be referred to the Standing Committee on General Government.